VERIFY BEFORE RELYING

 Item Night-before check

-Second valid signature ID Present and signed
+Second valid signature ID Present, valid, and signed

 Course completion certificate Valid 63-hour pre-license completion certificate or accepted equivalent